Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial.markdown

 Download and install Eclipse [here](https://www.eclipse.org/downloads/index-java8.php).
 Choose  `IDE for Java Developers` from the list.

-Go to the Bridges website found [here](http://bridges.cs.uncc.edu/login) and create and account.
-After you create your account, click on your name in the upper right corner to view your profile.
+Go to the Bridges website found [here](http://bridges.cs.uncc.edu/login) and create an account.
+After you create your account, click on your profile name name in the upper right corner to view your profile.
 Once in your profile, click `Generate new API key` and remember the number generated.

+`File` -> `New Project`
 `Insert statements about downloading the Java Bridges Client`

 Writing your first code: